world-in-progress/GeoWind3D/README.md

 ### 1. Download the 3D image data

-The downloadable case data cover Central District in Hong Kong and are available in [Figshare](https://figshare.com/s/a7be4e23c895eaa6182f).
+The downloadable case data cover the Central District of Hong Kong and are available on [Figshare](https://figshare.com/s/a7be4e23c895eaa6182f).
 Download `central.zip` from the item and extract it.
 The extracted `central` directory must contain `tileset.json` and its associated tile files.

 ### 2. Create the database